lusterane/Find-Your-Beat/README.md

 ## To implement in future
 * Creation of executable for program
-* full support of scraping other websites
+* Full support of scraping other websites
+* Graphical User Interface

 ### Bugs to fix
-* Minor Instruction formatting nuances
+* Minor formatting nuances
 * Error handeling for some inputs